 This was not my first disappointment along this road with promoting my shop and products.
 Therefore, I chose not to dwell on it as I could not change it.
 I could complain about it, but then it would just make me feel worse.
 So I chose to accept the loss and move on.
 I also chose to see that the work I had put in to get ready for this wholesaler would prepare me for future.

-Discouragement could also look like not having the monetary funds for a very relevant course.
+Discouragement could also look like a negative response to not having the monetary funds for a very relevant course.
 Sometimes we have to be creative to find free resources for our needs.
 So many bloggers, artists and creatives offer free courses as an incentive to a larger program.
 Skillshare offers two months free for new subscribers for any of their courses.
 That is pretty awesome and where my learning journey began.

 It could appear as criticism from an someone in on social media.
 Remember, we choose whose voices we listen to in this journey towards our dream goal.
 Is this person giving us constructive criticism that we could learn from or are they just being negative?